 The digital transformation and the capacity for innovation they want to achieve are why large organizations hold these hackathons.
 In other words, they always seek new business challenges.

 Through them, blockchain companies can strengthen their digital security (payment methods, cybersecurity, customer service, user experience, etc.), support innovation and entrepreneurship, facilitate financial management and education and detect, promote and retain talent.

 We know how hackathons can help generate business ideas and viable products.
 So, what's the next step?
 Check out some benefits of how hackathons can help blockchain companies grow faster.

 Over 80% of Fortune 100 companies conduct hackathons to drive innovation.
 More than 50% of the hackathons are recurring events, indicating a reliable tool for sustained innovation.
 Perhaps this is the most crucial benefit.
 The hackathon makes it possible to use different talents to think of initiatives that attack a common problem.

 So, how can hackathons help Blockchain at this point?
-PR and Marketing are a halfway solution to strengthen your company's presence in the industry and connect your name to innovation within days.
+PR and Marketing are a halfway solution to strengthening your company's presence in the industry and connecting your name to innovation within days.